vmware-tanzu/cluster-api-provider-bringyourownhost/docs/getting_started.md

 # Getting Started

-This is a guide on how to get started with Cluster API Provider BringYourOwnHost.
+This is a guide on how to get started with Cluster API Provider BringYourOwnHost(`BYOH`).
 To learn more about cluster API in more depth, check out the the [Cluster API book][cluster-api-book].